maarten-pennings/ENS210/README.md

      // Wire.begin(D2,D1); // For ESP8266 nodemcu boards [VDD to 3V3, GND to GND, SDA to D2, SCL to D1]
      Wire.begin(); // Arduino pro mini or Nano [VDD to VCC/3V3, GND to GND, SDA to A4, SCL to A5]
      ```
- - Make sure Tools > Board lists the correct board.
+ - Make sure Tools > Board lists the correct board and Tools > Port the correct COM port.
  - Select Sketch > Upload.
  - Select Tools > Serial Monitor.
- - Enjoy the output, which should be like this for `ENS210simple`:
+ - Enjoy the output, which should be like this for `ens210basic`:

      ```Text
-     Starting ENS210 simple demo
+     Starting ENS210 basic demo
      19.9 C, 59 %RH
      23.1 C, 79 %RH
      23.1 C, 79 %RH